-According to the National Fire Protection Association , July (18%) is the peak month for grill fires including both structure, outdoor or unclassified fires, followed by June (15%), May (13%), and August (12%).
+According to the National Fire Protection Association, July (18%) is the peak month for grill fires including both structure, outdoor or unclassified fires, followed by June (15%), May (13%), and August (12%).
 Grill fires on residential properties result in an estimated average of 10 deaths, 160 injuries and \$149 million in property loss each year.

-- Use grill outside only, away from siding, deck rails and overhanging branches. - Clean grills regularly to remove grease buildup. - Never add charcoal starter fluid to fire. - Never use gasoline or any flammable liquids other than starter fluid. - · Check the gas cylinder hose for leaks. - · Keep children and pets at least three feet away from the grill.
+- overhanging branches.

+- Clean grills regularly to remove grease buildup.

+- Never add charcoal starter fluid to fire.

+- fluid.

+- Check the gas cylinder hose for leaks.